 Female genital mutilation – FGM, sometimes called female genital cutting or “circumcission” – refers to a number of practices, most of which involve cutting away part or all of the external female genitalia.
 The practice ranges from a symbolic nick, to the removal of all or part of a girl’s clitoris, to infibulation (sewing up the labia).
 It is a violation of the human rights of girls and women, particularly because it causes severe pain and has both immediate and long-term health consequences, not to mention the effect on female sexuality.

-An estimated 100 to 140 million women and girls are affected by FGM.
+An estimated 100 to 140 million women and girls alive today are affected by FGM.
 About half of those women are in only 3 countries: 27 million in Egypt, 23 million in Ethiopia, and 20 million in Nigeria.
 At least 3 million girls are at risk of undergoing the practice every year.
 Most girls undergo FGM when they are between 7 and 10 years old, although it is practiced in some cultures as early as a few days after birth or as late as just prior to marriage.

 168,000 girls and women living in the United States have already undergone, or are at risk of undergoing FGM.
 In the UK, it is estimated that 66,000 women and girls have undergone, and 24,000 girls under the age of 11 are at risk of undergoing FGM.
 In the Gambia, 78.3 percent of women have undergone FGM.
 In Somalia the prevalence of FGM is almost universal: 98 percent (source).

 There are an estimated 30 countries where FGM is traditional practice, and members of communities from those countries that have emigrated practice it in their new homelands.

 The practice is common in many parts of Africa (in at least 28 African countries), as well as in some Asian and Arab Countries.
 Certain immigrant communities in Europe, Australia, Canada and the United States also engage in it.
 Countries have tried to ban the practice, with mixed success: